joerivanveen/each-domain-a-page/readme.txt

 Example of setting up the plugin:

-Suppose you have a Wordpress website 'my-website.com' on ip address 12.34.56.789, and you want a single page site for 'www.example.com'
+Suppose you have a Wordpress website 'my-website.com' on ip address 12.34.56.789, and you want a landingpage for 'www.example.com'

 1. adjust the DNS A records for you domain 'www.example.com' to point to the same ip-address as your main domain, 12.34.56.789